Netsach/concrete-datastore/README.md

 Each API requests is controlled by this `datamodel` file as it acts as a specification of what is in the database and what should be allowed per user.

+You can create manually the `datamodel` file following the examples and the documentation or use the online editor [microservices.rest](https://www.microservices.rest/)

 ## Official documentation

 See the [official documentation](http://concrete-datastore.netsach.org/)